 DIRECTORS' RESPONSIBILITY STATEMENT

-b) the Directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31st March 2016 and ofthe loss of the Company for that period;
+b. the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period;

-d) the Directors have prepared the Annual Accounts on a going concern basis;
+d. the Directors have prepared the annual accounts on a going concern basis; and

 DIRECTORS AND KEY MANAGERIAL PERSONNEL